 - Designing products, processes, and information systems; and

 - Understanding supply issues including inventory costs, functions, and metrics.

-Participants are prepared for the APICS BSCM examination, but the emphasis is placed upon using the information in the work environment.
+Participants are prepared for the ASCM BSCM examination, but the emphasis is placed upon using the information in the work environment.

-This flagship APICS certification, is the Certification in Production and Inventory Management (CPIM), a 5 semester course, which build upon a firm foundation of Supply Chain Management which can help develop both existing personnel and new hires.
-It is also taught by Missouri Enterprise Project Managers who are APICS Certified Trainers.
+This flagship ASCM certification, is the Certification in Production and Inventory Management (CPIM), a 5 semester course, which build upon a firm foundation of Supply Chain Management which can help develop both existing personnel and new hires.
+It is also taught by Missouri Enterprise Project Managers who are ASCM Certified Trainers.

 Both courses can be taught at a company site and can be scheduled to meet company needs.

 To help you get started, your Missouri Enterprise Area Business Manager will evaluate your company’s individual situation and present a no obligation proposal and cost quotation.